Pujols 2 HRs, passes Mays for 5th place, Angels beat Rangers - WHIZ News

 Pujols had hit just four home runs this season before posting the 60th multi-HR game of his career and first since May 11 last year at Baltimore.
 He finished with three hits on the night.

-After tying Mays’ mark last Sunday in Colorado, he passed the Hall of Famer with a solo drive to left.
+Pujols passed Mays with a solo drive to left.
 Pujols sent a 1-2 fastball from Wes Benjamin into the Rangers’ bullpen.
 Pujols pointed to the dugout and did a fist pump as he approached third base.

 After the Rangers rallied to get within 3-2, Pujols led off the seventh with No. 662 off Demarcus Evans into the Angels’ bullpen to extend the lead.